wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 		  }
 		  ```
 		-
 	- Some commands to write in the steps of a pipeline.
-More at: https
+More at: https://www.jenkins.io/doc/pipelin
 		- ![image.png](../assets/image_1659976322192_0.png)
 	-